WoodWing/enterprise-integration-guide/web-services-guide/ent-services-api/workflow-dialogs.md

 System integrators can overrule the standard server behavior of the GetDialog service through server plug-ins.
 This is why clients should have no logics nor assume or predict certain behavior.
 Instead, they should listen to the GetDialog response and fully rely on that.
-The LogOn response should no longer be used by any 7.x client to get definitions in relation to workflow dialogs.
+The LogOn response should no longer be used by any 7.x compliant client to get definitions in relation to workflow dialogs.
 Also, there is no reason anymore to call the GetStates service since that is embraced by the GetDialog service.